 Aboriginal cultural heritage values must be considered when planning major developments and other high impact activities in culturally sensitive areas.
-The Aboriginal Heritage Act 2006 provides for steps that must be taken to avoid or minimise the impact on Aboriginal cultural heritage.
+The Aboriginal Heritage Act 2006 and the Aboriginal Heritage Regulations 2018 provides for steps that must be taken to avoid or minimise the impact on Aboriginal cultural heritage.
 In these situations the Act may require the preparation of a Cultural Heritage Management Plan (CHMP) or the planner or developer may need to obtain a Cultural Heritage Permit (CHP).

 Accordingly, local government has a substantial role in protecting Aboriginal cultural heritage.

 See more information at Aboriginal Victoria’s Protection of Aboriginal Places and Objects.

 In addition to meeting these obligations, councils can also: